-Nearby, Low Head Coastal Reserve is a popular spot to watch the world's smallest penguins waddle in from the sea each night.
+Also nearby is Low Head Coastal Reserve, a popular spot to watch the world's smallest penguins waddle in from the sea each night.

-George Town is a 40-minute drive (50 km) north of Launceston.
+George Town is a 40-min drive (50 km) north of Launceston.